Call of Duty: Ghosts: Campaign

-In 2015, during the Federation's initial expansion in South America, General Diego Almagro ordered all American-born citizens in Federation territory to be imprisoned or executed.
+In 2016, during the Federation's initial expansion in South America, General Diego Almagro ordered all U.S.-born citizens in Federation territory to be imprisoned or executed.
 Rorke convinced the U.S. government to send the Ghosts to assassinate Almagro in Caracas.
 They succeeded, but Elias was forced to abandon Rorke to save himself and his squad.
 The Federation captured Rorke and brainwashed him with torture and hallucinogens into becoming a Federation commander.

 In the present, the Ghosts infiltrate Caracas to interrogate Rorke's location from Victor Ramos, the head of the Federation's R&D. They attack and capture Rorke from his base in the Gulf of Mexico, but Federation forces rescue him after destroying their plane.
 Landing in the Yucatán Peninsula, the team witnesses a Federation missile launch.
 To determine its trajectory, they infiltrate a Federation base in the Andes and learn of plans for a new superweapon.
 Constructing a counterattack, the Ghosts destroy the Atlas oil platform in the Drake Passage and sink a destroyer guarding a factory in Rio de Janeiro.
 The team then breaks into the factory, finding that the Federation has reverse-engineered ODIN into LOKI, their own orbital bombardment system.

 After destroying the factory, the Ghosts regroup at a safe house in Las Vegas but are captured by Rorke, who executes Elias before they escape Federation forces.
 In a last-ditch effort, the U.S. military pools all its remaining forces on an all-out assault against the LOKI space station.
-Hesh and Logan launch a missile at the Federation space center in the Atacama Desert, and the U.S. Space Force takes over the Federation space station, seizing LOKI and destroying the Federation military by turning their weapons on them.
+Hesh and Logan launch a missile at the Federation space center in the Atacama Desert, and U.S. forces take over the Federation space station, seizing LOKI and destroying the Federation military by turning their weapons on them.
 Hesh and Logan then disobey Merrick's orders and pursue Rorke to avenge their father.
-Rorke survives an attack by Logan and after surfacing from the waters below, captures Logan, aiming to brainwash him into becoming a Federation agent.
+The brothers corner Rorke, and Logan shoots Rorke, seemingly killing him, before rescuing Hesh from drowning and reaching the surface on the beach.
+However, Rorke survives the shot by Logan before capturing Logan, aiming to brainwash him into becoming a Federation agent.

 In a post-credits scene, Logan is seen inside a caged pit in the jungle, presumably going through the same torture methods as Rorke.